svetlanabc0509-rgb/QA-Portfolio/Bug_Reports/README.md

-Bug reports will be added here.Тут будуть додані баг-репорти.
+Bug reports will be added here.